 Global tuberculosis is still impacting millions

 The World Health Organisation (WHO) announced in 2015 that tuberculosis kills more people per year than HIV/AIDS and malaria.
-In 2018, there were 10M new cases of tuberculosis and of these, 1.5M people died.
+In 2018, there were an estimated 10M new cases of tuberculosis and of these, 1.5M people died.
 Without treatment, patients usually die and can spread the pathogen to up to 15 other people within a year, causing a vicious cycle that is difficult to break.

-APOPO conducts research into developing and deploying giant pouched rats as a TB diagnostic tool.
-Results show that the rats can check 100 samples for tuberculosis in 20 minutes.
+APOPO conducts research into developing and deploying African giant pouched rats as a TB diagnostic tool.
+Results show that the HeroRATs can check 100 samples for tuberculosis in 20 minutes.
 The same task would take a lab technician up to 4 days.
 The project shows that APOPO can increase partner clinics’ detection rates by 40%.

 Innovative research with scent detection as a solution